adgt5392c-beep/Adeles-Detailing-Dashboard/README.md

 Vite imports the CSV text and Papa Parse converts it into typed application records at build time.
 No private API, server, calendar connection, or secret is required.

-## Deploy to GitHub Pages

-The included workflow builds and tests the site before publishing `dist`.

-1. Use the existing repository `adgt5392c-beep/Adeles-Detailing-Dashboard`.
-2. Push the project to the `main` branch.
-3. In GitHub, open **Settings → Pages**.
-4. Under **Build and deployment**, select **GitHub Actions** as the source.
-5. Run the “Deploy to GitHub Pages” workflow or push to `main`.

 The published URL is: